-Nikon D7500 versus Nikon Df
+Nikon D7500 vs Df

-The Nikon D7500 and the Nikon Df are two enthusiast cameras that were revealed to the public, respectively, in April 2017 and November 2013.
+The Nikon D7500 and the Nikon Df are two enthusiast cameras that were officially introduced, respectively, in April 2017 and November 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D7500) and a full frame (Df) sensor.
-The D7500 has a resolution of 20.7 megapixel, whereas the Df provides 16.2 MP.
+The D7500 has a resolution of 20.7 megapixels, whereas the Df provides 16.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon Df is notably larger (12 percent) than the Nikon D7500.
 Moreover, the Df is markedly heavier (6 percent) than the D7500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the Df) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D7500).
 You can compare the optics available in the Nikon Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Nikon Df||5.7 in||4.3 in||2.6 in||26.8 oz||1400||Y||Nov 2013||2,749|